wengdg/template/essays/essay1.md

   - Education
 ---

-*This is the SOP that I sent in with my application to the ICS graduate program.
+*This is the SOP that I sent in with my application to the ICS graduate program (long ago...).
 Although it was not required, I thought it would help my application a little as I was transitioning from biology to computer science.*

 ## Statement of Purpose
 ## Danny Weng